 6.7.5.5.4.1 Initial conditions

-Test environment:

-- normal; see subclause B.2.
+Test environment: normal; see subclause B.2.

-RF channels to be tested for single carrier:

-- M; see subclause 4.9.1.
+RF channels to be tested for single carrier: M; see subclause 4.9.1.

 Base Station RF Bandwidth positions to be tested for multi-carrier:

-- MRFBW in single-band RIB, see subclause 4.9.1;
+MRFBW in single-band RIB, see subclause 4.9.1;

 BRFBW_T'RFBW and B'RFBW_TRFBW in multi-band RIB, see subclause 4.9.1.

 In addition, for multi-band RIB:

-- For BRFBW_T'RFBW, emission testing above the highest operating band may be omitted.
+For BRFBW_T'RFBW, emission testing above the highest operating band may be omitted.

-- For B'RFBW_TRFBW, emission testing below the lowest operating band may be omitted.
+For B'RFBW_TRFBW, emission testing below the lowest operating band may be omitted.

+Directions to be tested: The FR1 requirement is specified as co-location requirement.
+For general description of co-location requirements, refer to subclause 4.12.

+The co-location spurious emission is measured at the CLTA conducted output(s).

 6.7.5.5.4.2 Procedure

-OTA test requires correct use of an appropriate test facility which has been calibrated and is capable of performing measurements within the measurement uncertainties in subclause 4.1.2.
+OTA test requires correct use of an appropriate test facility which has been calibrated and is capable of performing the specified measurements.

-Place NR BS and CLTA as specified in 3GPP TS 38.104 [1], sub-clause 4.9, at the distance d=0.1m.
+Select and place the NR BS and CLTA as described in subclause 4.12, with parameters as specified in table 4.12.2.2-1 and table 4.12.2.3-1.

-Several CLTA might be required to cover the whole co-location spurious emission frequency ranges.
+Several CLTAs might be required to cover the whole co-location spurious emission frequency ranges.

 Place test antenna in reference direction at far-field distance, aligned in all supported polarizations (single or dual) with the NR BS as depicted in Annex E1.3.